Bakersfield College's Student Conduct Policy is available on the Kern Community College District website.

 The Board of Trustees of the Kern Community College District, in support of public education and the exercise of general supervision of the campuses of the district, believes that student conduct must reflect the standards of good behavior expected by society.
 Since public education is furnished by the people of the district, it becomes a privilege for students to have this opportunity to further their education.

-When working with student complaints, sexual harassment, discrimination, students with reported behaviors, academic integrity, or students of concern, the Office of Student Life at Bakersfield College reviews, investigates, and works with each student case carefully while integrating several student development theories that model after the restorative justice practices.
+When working with student complaints, sexual harassment, discrimination, students with reported behaviors, academic integrity, or students of concern, the Office of Student Life at Bakersfield College reviews, investigates and works with each student case carefully while integrating several student development theories that model after the restorative justice practices.
 The fundamental premise of restorative justice practices is to engage with the student to lead to a helpful outlook, more cooperative and productive interactions, and more likely to make positive changes when the Office of Student Life and the Bakersfield community interact with them.
 It has a greater impact on student learning and success than the typical punitive models.
-The Office of Student Life approaches restorative justice with five objectives in mind to assist the student through their development.
+The Office of Student Life approaches restorative justice with five objectives in mind to assist the student in their development.

 Taking a restorative justice approach requires a philosophical shift and a personable professional to interact with the students, parents, faculty, and the community to repair the balance back into the students’ life, rather than simply following protocol and penalizing.